mangojuicejs/mangojuice/README.md

 **`const createModel = () =>`** as usual makes the initial block's model, but it also creates models for children blocks using their own `createModel` functions.

-**`children({ nest })`** helps to define what logic should be associated with what model.
+**`children()`** helps to define what logic should be associated with what model.
 In the example above we are saying that the block have two child logical blocks.

 **`form: nest(SearchForm.Logic).handler(this.HandleSearchForm),`** not only defines that `SearchForm.Logic` will be associated with the `form` model's field, but also set a handler command that will be executed before and after each command from `SearchForm` block.
 The handler will be also called for every nested block of the `SearchForm` and so on.